Caguas, Puerto Rico

 City of the Turabo

-Caguas (KAH-gwahs) is known as the “City of the Turabo” because it is spread out along the Turabo River valley.
-The city is also known as “the criollo city” or “the heart of Boriquén”.
-The festivities are celebrated near December 24 in honor of the Sweet Name of Jesus.
+Caguas (KAH-gwahs) is known as the “City of Turabo” because it stretches along the Turabo Valley, considered the heart of Boriquén.
+The city is also referred to as the “Criollo City” due to its rich cultural history and traditions.
+Its patron saint festivals are celebrated around December 24 in honor of the Dulce Nombre de Jesús (Sweet Name of Jesus).

-The municipality is located in the central eastern part of the island in the geographical subregion called the Caguas or the Turabo River valley.
-It is bordered on the north by San Juan and Trujillo Alto; on the south by Cayey and San Lorenzo; on the east by Gurabo and San Lorenzo; and on the west by Aguas Buenas, Cidra and Cayey.
+This municipality is located in the central-eastern region of Puerto Rico, in the subregion called the Caguas Interior Valley, better known as the Turabo Valley.
+It borders San Juan and Trujillo Alto to the north; Cayey and San Lorenzo to the south; Gurabo and San Lorenzo to the east; and Aguas Buenas, Cidra, and Cayey to the west.

 Caguas was founded in 1775.
-In 1820 it received the title of Villa and in 1894 the title of City.
-Once Caguas became a municipality, housing improved and the streets were widened.
+In 1820, it received the title of Villa, and in 1894, it was designated a City.
+Once established as a municipality, housing improved and streets were expanded.

 Location: